 - If you wash your own cloth diapers, change your detergent.
 Choose a mild, hypoallergenic detergent.
-Or add a half-cup of vinegar to the rinse cycle.
+Or add ½ cup of vinegar to the rinse cycle.

-- The rash gets worse or doesn't respond to treatment in 2 or 3 days.
+- The rash gets worse or doesn't respond to treatment in 2-3 days.

 - Your baby has a fever or seems sluggish.